30 Apr Have a nice Walpurgisnacht

 The time has come tonight … WALPURGISNACHT!

 In the last days of paganism in Germany, the druids’ sacrifices were subject to punishment by death at the hands of the Christians.
-Nevertheless, at the beginning of springtime the druids and the populace sought to regain the peaks of the mountains so that they could make their sacrifices or experience their celebrations there, and to intimidate and chase off the Christians (usually through the latter’s fear of the devil).
+Nevertheless, at the beginning of springtime the druids and the populace sought to regain the peaks of the mountains so that they could make their sacrifices or experience their celebrations at these remote locations, intimidating and chasing off the Christians (usually through the latter’s fear of the devil).
 The legend of the first Walpurgis Night is supposed to be based on such attempts.

 At its center is the Walpurgis Night, a supposed celebration of evil that is named after a British saint whose good deeds took place deep inside what is now Germany.
 That fabled convergence of good and evil was treated in literature in a short ballad and two topically related scenes of the Faust tragedy by Johann Wolfgang von Goethe (1749–1832), a pantheistic scientist, draftsman, and poet.
 Many of the legends of the Walpurgis Night center on the Brocken, the highest peak of the Harz Mountains.